corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 * Time-window
 * Notary

-For example, suppose we have a transaction where Alice uses a £5 cash payment to pay off £5 of an IOU with Bob.
+For example, a transaction where Alice uses a £5 cash payment to pay off £5 of an IOU with Bob comprises two commands:
-This transaction comprises two commands: a settlement command which reduces the amount outstanding on the IOU, and a payment command which changes the ownership of £5 from Alice to Bob.
+* A settlement command which reduces the amount outstanding on the IOU.
+* A payment command which changes the ownership of £5 from Alice to Bob.

 It also has two supporting attachments, and will only be notarised by NotaryClusterA if the notary pool receives it within the specified time-window.
-This transaction would look as follows:
+This transaction would look like:

 {{< figure alt="full tx" width=80% zoom="/en/images/full-tx.png" >}}